 In addition to requiring protective gear to avoid lead exposure, companies wish to further reduce potential worker exposure by addressing all sources of airborne dust.

-Rather than just saturating surface material like a high flow sprinkler system, VPS matches the size of the droplets to that of the fugitive particles.
+Rather than just saturating surface material like a high flow sprinkler system, VPS matches the size of the droplets to that of the fugitive particles for effective dust control.
 Every substance - from funnel glass to coal - produces different sized particles based on its individual characteristics and the method of processing.
 To achieve optimum effectiveness, droplets and dust must be roughly the same size, inducing the maximum number of collisions with the particles and pulling them to the ground.
 Droplets that are too large create a “slipstream effect,” in which air travels rapidly around the droplet as it falls, causing smaller particles to get caught within the air stream and deflected around the droplet, rather than being absorbed.

 For example, according to the National Institute of Environmental Health Services (NIEHS)1, particles are visible at around 50 microns, inhalable up to 100 microns and tend to linger in the air at sizes of up to 200 microns.
 Standard flat head industrial sprinkler systems produce rain-like droplets between 200 and 1000 microns in size,1 which are far too large to capture smaller particles.
 The water saturates surface material, but does not address particles that are already airborne.
 A low-volume atomized mist unit produces droplets between 50 and 200 microns in size -- creating a larger percentage in the low size range, while using less water.
 After following the material flow into the container, the mist settles, suppressing surface dust as well.